-A nice trick to protect your antennas is to wrap zip-ties around the front arms pointed back.
-Then you can use some heatshrink tube to affix them to the zip-ties so they won’t get damaged by the spinning propellers.
+Here is a nice trick to protect your antennas, you can wrap a zip-tie around the front arms pointing back.
+Then use some heatshrink tube to affix them to the zip-ties so they won’t get damaged by the spinning propellers.

 Pro Tip: make sure the RX antennas are approximately 90 degree to each other and not obstructed by the frame to ensure the best possible signal

 Here is how the quad looks like so far.

 Another useful tip is adding some protection to your ESC’s using plastic cover.